 Pennywort Juice

-2. In a blender, combine pennywort and drinking water/coconut water.
-Blend on medium for about 30 seconds.
+- Blend pennywort and water on medium for about 30 seconds.
 If you are using a high-power blender like a Vitamix, blend on the lowest setting so that the leaves are still coarse enough to strain.

 Mung Bean Paste

-3. Add salt and sugar to the cooked mung beans and mix well.
-Transfer to a blender or use an immersion blender right there in the pot.
-Blend until smooth.
+- Add salt and sugar to the cooked mung beans and mix well.

 Sweetened Coconut Milk